 We are Growers, Koppert Cress

 Koppert Cress specializes in cress varieties, seedlings of unique plants, each of which has their own tantalizing effect on the senses: flavour, fragrance, feel, or presentation.
+But how do we grow them?

 Unlike sprouts, cresses are living plants.
 There is no fresher option; as a result, the product has a longer shelf life and is healthier.
 ‘Specialties’ is our name for leaves and flowers that have been specially selected for their flavour.
 Taste is paramount at Koppert Cress, but looks are also important.
 It is the combination of flavour, fragrance and decoration that gives meaning to the term, Architecture Aromatique.